kletobias/kletobias.github.io/_projects/Chapter_5-1.md

 - Moving down one line at a time\: `j`
 - Moving to the left, one character at a time\: `h`
 - Using `a` while in normal mod advances the cursor onecharacter and switches to `-- INSERT --` mode.
-- A variation of pressing `a` is pressing `SHIFT + a`.This will advance the cursor to the end of the currentline and change to `-- INSERT --` mode.
+- A variation of pressing `a` is pressing `SHIFT + a`.This will advance the cursor to the end of the current line and change to `-- INSERT --` mode.
 - `SHIFT + h` will move the cursor to the beginning of thefile, if pressed in normal mode.
 - Using `o` lets the user create a new line just below thecursor and automatically changes the mode to `-- INSERT -`.
-The cursor is placed on the newly created line and onecan start writing on the new line.
+The cursor is placed on the newly created line and one can start writing on the new line.

 ##### Deleting and restoring deleted text